 Three other members of the committee are from the setec group or its subsidiaries:

 – Stéphane Bicocchi (setec énergie environnement),

 Two outside personalities complete the committee: Sophie Mougard and Eric Philippon, President of FAMAE (an independent family foundation that finances projects that reduce the environmental footprint in all areas of the circular economy).

 setec Foundation operational team

 The operational team is responsible for defining and implementing the annual roadmaps of the setec Foundation.

-Marie Hommeau, Head of Climate Strategy and Environmental Acceptability at setec énergie environnement, is involved in skills sponsorship as the setec Foundation’s coordinator.
+Marie Hommeau, Bordeaux site manager at setec énergie environnement, is involved in skills sponsorship as the setec Foundation’s coordinator.

 The communication actions are carried out under the strategic guidance of Caroline Day-Califet, Director of Communication for the setec group.